- Amritsar's Golden Temple

 Day 2 Delhi

-Arrive in Delhi where you will transfer to the Novotel New Delhi Aerocity hotel for an overnight stay.
-Enjoy lunch and the chance to relax, before a welcome drink and dinner at your hotel, where you can get to know your fellow travellers.
+Arrive in Delhi where you will transfer to the locally-rated 5-star Novotel New Delhi Aerocity hotel (4Q) for an overnight stay.
+Enjoy a late lunch snack and the chance to relax, before dinner at your hotel.
 L, D

 Day 3 Delhi-Amritsar

-Fly to Amritsar where you'll stay the next two nights at the locally rated 5-star Hyatt Hotel, Amritsar, approximately 20 minutes from the Golden Temple.
-D
+Fly to Amritsar where you'll stay the next two nights at the locally rated 5-star Hyatt Hotel, Amritsar (4Q), approximately 20 minutes from the Golden Temple.
+B, D

 Day 4 Amritsar

 This morning, a sightseeing tour visits Jallianwalah Bagh, the scene of a massacre in 1919 when General Dyer of the British Indian Army notoriously ordered his troops to fire on a gathering of unarmed people, killing hundreds of them.
 Visit the Durgiana Hindu temple, which is sometimes referred to as the 'Silver Temple' because of its beautifully carved silver doors.